Rules and Regulations for Participation in All Town of Hempstead Programs

 - There will be no refunds for programs, performances or admissions.

-- Family memberships will consist of husband, wife, and any unmarried children under the age of 21 living at home.
+- Family memberships will consist of a married couple and any unmarried, dependent children under the age of 21, residing in the same household.
 Note: Full-time college students may be included in a family membership.
 Proof that the individual is a full-time student must be submitted.

 - Personal checks must include the name, address and telephone number of the person who is registering for a program, requesting tickets for a performance or applying for a seasonal membership.